 You can move elements to rearrange them on your dashboard.
 As you move your elements in your layout, their position in the layout tree changes.

-To rearrange the elements on a dashboard, click Drag item while moving the element toward the indicator for the desired position on the dashboard.
+To rearrange the elements on your dashboard view, click Drag item while moving the element toward the indicator for the desired position.
 Release the mouse button when the hint text changes from Drag to new position to text that includes Dock as, such as Dock as a column.

 To resize an element, hover over its vertical or horizontal border until the pointer changes to crosshairs, and drag the border until the element is your desired size.
 As you drag your element's border, you can view the percentage of the row or column the element takes up.